“I hate to say that the [General] Assembly needs cleaning, but I see no way getting around it.”

 Viola Ross Napier was …

-* the first woman to hold elected office in the state of Georgia.
+* one of the first two women to hold elected office in the state of Georgia.

 * the first woman lawyer to argue before the Georgia Court of Appeals or the Georgia Supreme Court.

 * the author of bills for the health, safety and education of underprivileged children.